artisan-roaster-scope/artisan/_supporters/besca.md

 </center>
 </figure>

 **Watch out!**
+for Bee machines from 2022 you need to use the `Bee v2` machine setup.
+For older Bee machines, use the standard `Bee` machine setup.
+{: .notice--primary}

+**Watch out!**
 for manual machines produced after 15.09.2019, those with the touch screen, the Artisan machine setup _"Besca BSC manual v2"_ included in Artisan v2.1 and later should be used.
 For all other manual machines the _"Besca BSC manual v1"_ (or _"Besca BSC manual"_ in Artisan v2.0 and earlier)
 {: .notice--primary}